nhsconnect/gpconnect/pages/appointments/appointments_clinical_scenarios.md

 > 2. As a triage nurse at A&E, I want to book an appointment with a local pharmacist for the patient who has walked into A&E with a minor illness.

-<i class='fa fa-check'/> As a healthcare professional at a healthcare organisation I would like to book an appointment for an unregistered patient so that I can manage their care appropriately.

-> 1. As an administrator at a hub, I want to book an appointment for a patient who is not registered at a local practice in one of the hub appointment sessions.

 <i class='fa fa-road'/> As a patient, I would like to book an appointment for myself so that I can manage my own care appropriately.